oracle/python-oracledb/doc/src/user_guide/installation.rst

    port 1521 is being used, then this component of the connection string is often omitted.

-   The database can be on-premises or in the Cloud.
+   The database can be on-premises or in the :ref:`Cloud <autonomousdb>`.
 The python-oracledb driver does not include a database.

-5. Run the program as shown below:
+5. Run the program:

    .. code-block:: shell